tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 acknowledged.
 In the present specification the following flights are implicitly acknowledged by the receipt of the next flight, which generally immediately follows the flight,

-1. Handshake flights other than the client's final flight
+1. Handshake flights other than the client's final flight of the main handshake.
 2. The server's post-handshake CertificateRequest.

 ACKs SHOULD NOT be sent for these flights unless generating